Scope-Infrastructure-Calismalari/devops-cicd/ch07-comparisons-of-ci-tools.md

 **Lyft**, **Heroku**, and **Rainist** are some of the popular companies that use Travis CI, whereas Azure Pipelines is used by **CodeCarrot**, **HTML/CSS to Image**, and **Planetarium**.
 Travis CI has a broader approval, being mentioned in **670** company stacks & **625** developers stacks; compared to Azure Pipelines, which is listed in **7** company stacks and **8** developer stacks.

-## Purpose-driven tools: CircleCI and Travis CI
+## Purpose Driven Tools, CircleCI vs Travis CI

 CircleCI and Travis CI are both heavyweights in the CI/CD tool arena.
 Each of these tools have unique capabilities and cater to slightly different audiences.